dolittle/Studio/Source/DevCentral/README.md

 * Refresh button for Swagger
 * Refresh button for GraphQL
 * Add the ability to configure base port - all ports allocated for processes will be in a range from this
+* Host the GraphQL playground in the App and point the GraphQL endpoint
+* Host the Swagger UI in DevCentral and point to the swagger.json endpoint

 * Honor route segment from vanir for urls
 * Update running state on startup and detect if any are running